 Description

-The foundation stone was laid in 1904 to commemorate the tercentenary of King James I; Charter.
-It was opened in 1905 by Princess Henry of Battenberg, accompanied by Princess Ena (subsequently the last Queen of Spain).
+The front of the building is covered in exceptionally inventive moulded terracotta ornamentation, which is primarily in the Arts and Crafts style but also includes elements of Art Nouveau.
+The foundation stone was laid in 1904 to commemorate the tercentenary of King James I's Charter, and the baths were officially opened in 1905 by Princess Henry of Battenberg, accompanied by Princess Ena, who later became the last Queen of Spain.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.